BaoAdrian/assignment-slackbot/README.md

 # Assignment Slack Bot
-This Slackbot is meant to help organize your weekly schedule with handy notifications for upcoming assignments/exams!
+This is a simple Slackbot is meant to help organize your weekly schedule with handy notifications for upcoming assignments/exams!

 Supports the following commands: (WIP)
 - help